feature-engine/feature_engine/README.md

 For a summary of the methods check this [presentation](https://speakerdeck.com/solegalli/engineering-and-selecting-features-for-machine-learning) and this [article](https://www.trainindata.com/post/feature-engineering-comprehensive-overview)

 To stay alert of latest releases, sign up at [trainindata](https://www.trainindata.com)

-### TODO
-- Add flake8, mypy
-- Add CI (use tox) [DONE]
-- Add more tests
-- Break up test files (and possibly actual files)
-- Use fixture for test csv file
-- break up tests which test multiple things
-- Use VERSION correctly
-- Write explanation about each
-- Add precommit with black and isort